testflows/TestFlows-Core/testflows/combinatorics/README.md

 * `parameters` specifies parameter names and their possible values and is specified as a `dict[str, list[value]]`, where key is the parameter name and value is a list of possible values for a given parameter.
-* `strength` specifies the strength `t` of the covering array that indicates the number of columns in each combination for which all possible interactions will be checked.
+* `strength` specifies the strength `t` of the covering array that indicates the number of parameters in each combination for which all possible interactions will be checked.
    If `strength` equals the number of parameters, then you get the exhaustive case.